 For a short story that includes Elizabeth Turner, click on the photo above!

 Reginald “Muscle” Sato has two jobs: kill evil creatures and beat people up.
 He’s on the team for when they meet up with something Turner’s tech and Spook’s magic can’t handle.
 Hey … sometimes you just need to shoot the shit out of the bad guy, right?
 He’s gotta be almost thirty, to look at him … but there’s a quiet innocence, too.
 And don’t try to take his hat!

-A more unusual team would be hard to find … but there’s a more sinister reason Maestro has chosen this particular team.
+A more unusual team would be hard to find … but there’s a sinister reason Maestro has chosen these particular individuals.
 There are mysteries even deeper than those the team is bound to investigate.

 Maestro dispatched an apepi as it slithered toward one of the myriad bystanders too stupid to realize they should run in terror.
 As his banishing sword sliced the giant snake in two, the slimy creature exploded into a ball of smoke.
 One handy thing about most demons: when banished, they popped back to their personal hell without leaving behind an enormous mess.
 Made it easier to deal with the local constabulary.
 Also meant they occasionally hunted down their killer for revenge.